betterobjects/activeql/docs/domain-configuration/permissions.md

 }
 ```

-See how an application can provide a principal here: [GAMA Principal](./gama-principal.md).
+See how an application can provide a principal here: [ActiveQL Principal](./activeql-principal.md).

 <br>